dr-abdullah-24/Rail_Capacity_WebApp/README.md

-# Rail Corridor Capacity Studio
+# Rail Insights OPERATIONS PLATFORM

 Interactive web app for capacity analysis on rail freight corridors, built as a companion to the `LIV_MAN_Capacity_MILP_2018` research